-As early as 1913, owners of The Forest-Blade claimed the newspaper had its beginnings in 1859, but modern day historians are at a loss as to how to substantiate this claim.
+As early as 1913, owners of The Forest-Blade stated that the newspaper had its beginnings in 1861.

 The Forest and The Blade continued to compete until May 11, when it was announced that Larsen and Seaborn Bell of The Forest had purchased The Blade.
 In doing so, they stated they would continue to publish both newspapers.
 This practice was apparently continued, with Ernest Camp, who had been an employee of Messrs.
 Seaborn Bell and Larsen, serving as editor of The Blade.